stolostron/rhacm-docs/governance/security.md

 # Security

-Manage security and role-based access control (RBAC) of Red Hat Advanced Cluster Management for Kubernetes components.
+Manage your security and role-based access control (RBAC) of Red Hat Advanced Cluster Management for Kubernetes components.
+Govern your cluster with defined policies and processes, to identify and minimize risks.
+Use policies to define rules and set controls.

-## Authentication

-You can onboard workloads to Identity and Access Management (IAM).
-You must configure authentication service requirements for  Red Hat Advanced Cluster Management for Kubernetes.
-For more information, see _Understanding authentication_ in [OpenShift Container Platform documentation](https://docs.openshift.com/container-platform/4.3/authentication/understanding-authentication.html).
+**Prerequisite**: You must configure authentication service requirements for  Red Hat Advanced Cluster Management for Kubernetes to onboard workloads to Identity and Access Management (IAM).
+For more information see, _Understanding authentication_ in [OpenShift Container Platform documentation](https://docs.openshift.com/container-platform/4.3/authentication/understanding-authentication.html).

 ## Role-based access control (RBAC)